Estimated reading time: 38 minutes

 This feature is shared by many hilltop towns in Tuscany.
 It’s part of their charm.
 But it also makes getting around a bit tougher.
 Sometimes, it feels more like a strenuous workout than a leisurely stroll.
 Plan your outings accordingly.
 A good pair of sensible shoes is usually a safe choice.
 High heels on cobblestone, not so much.

-If you have mobility issues, you’ll want to follow the terrain at the center of the old quarter.
-This we help you to avoid steep hills.
-When heading North from Piazza del Campo , it is best to take to the left on Banchi di Sotto which has a more gradual incline all the way up to Via delle Terme and Piazza Indepenza.
+If you have mobility issues, stick to the center of the old quarter to avoid steep hills.
+Heading north from Piazza del Campo, take Banchi di Sotto — it’s a gentler incline leading to Via delle Terme and Piazza Indipendenza.

 Our First Dinner In Siena